m4tuna/recursive-cleanup/README.md

 - **Operating System**: macOS or a Unix-like system.
 - **Shell**: Bash.
 - **Commands**: `find` (typically pre-installed on Unix-like systems).
-- File system support for a `.Trash` directory (for macOS).
-On other systems, you might need to adjust the script's `move_to_trash` function.

 ## Usage: